The Duke University Libraries partners with members of the Duke community to publish peer-reviewed scholarly journals.

 What We Provide

 We can help members of the Duke community establish an online journal using the Open Journal Systems (OJS) software.
-We host the software and show you how to use it.
-We can provide guidance and advice as you format your journal and develop its sections.
+We can assist with helping you connect with a trusted hosting provider and help you plan for how to use it.

 Why Open Journal Systems (OJS)?